 The shoulder straps on this pack are very cushioned, especially near the top, where most of the weight rests on the shoulders.
 The padding is very soft, and the polyester face material that rests on your shoulders feels almost like a cotton t-shirt.
 The soft padding gets increasingly less comfortable as the load gets heavier.
 It's not uncomfortable with heavier loads, but that 35-pound weight limit is accurate.

-We disconnected the hip belt to see what the pack felt like with all the weight on these shoulder straps, and it felt surprisingly comfortable.
-We wouldn't want to wear this pack without the hip belt all day, but the shoulder straps are comfortable enough on their own for short periods while you give your hips a break.
+I disconnected the hip belt to see what the pack felt like with all the weight on these shoulder straps, and it felt surprisingly comfortable.
+I wouldn't want to wear this pack without the hip belt all day, but the shoulder straps are comfortable enough on their own for short periods while you give your hips a break.

-We found the hip belt very comfortable, too, especially regarding breathability.
+I found the hip belt very comfortable, too, especially regarding breathability.
 It has a thinner, denser foam than the shoulder straps.
-And the hip belt foam has ventilation holes, which we loved.
+And the hip belt foam has ventilation holes, which I loved.
 The mesh back panel material wraps onto the hip belt, further adding to its breathability.
-It's comfortable, but not the plushest hip belt we've ever worn.
-We'd say the plushness is on par with the weight capacity of this pack.
+I found it to be comfortable, but not the plushest hip belt I've ever worn.
+I'd say the plushness is on par with the weight capacity of this pack.

 However, the comfort decreases as the amount you carry with this pack increases.
 If you're carrying a 35-pound load, the mesh back panel and peripheral frame struts flex, causing the pack to bounce around.
 This bouncing is more annoying than uncomfortable, and the newest version of the Exos is better than previous Exos models.

-We love this pack, so we want to stress this: the bouncing isn't that bad.
+I love this pack, so I want to stress this: the bouncing isn't that bad.
 But if you're wearing any backpack with a back panel that looks like a trampoline, it will bounce with a lot of weight.
 This is true of the Exos.

 A pack bouncing around on your back isn't good for traveling over technical terrain.
 And it's annoying.
 The more it bounces, the more it will pull at your shoulders and back, which is uncomfortable.
 But as long as you stay within the recommended weight capacity for the Exos models, the bouncing isn't an issue.